foxglove/docs/docs/0-introduction.md

 ---
 title: Introduction
-description: As a robotics observability platform, Foxglove helps teams explore, collaborate on, and ultimately make sense of their data more efficiently.
+description: Foxglove helps teams explore, collaborate on, and ultimately make sense of their data more efficiently.
 ---

-To take your robots out of the lab and into production, you must first understand how your robots sense, think, and act.

-**As an observability platform, Foxglove helps robotics teams explore, collaborate on, and make sense of their robots' data – for more intelligent iteration and accelerated development.**
+**Foxglove helps robotics teams explore, collaborate on, and make sense of their robots' data – for more intelligent iteration and accelerated development.**

 ![Foxglove](/img/docs/introduction/hero.png)

-## Supported workflows
+## Workflows

 Foxglove provides a wide array of developer tooling for every step of the robotics development process.